GPTutor/SuiGPT_Overflow/README.md

 # SuiGPT Overflow Submission

-Please contact EasonC13@cmu.edu and eason.tw.chen@gmail.com for access to the GitHub Repo
+Please contact EasonC13@cmu.edu and eason.tw.chen@gmail.com for access to the private GitHub repositories.
+These repositories will be open-source once our paper gets published.

 SuiGPT.tools Frontend: https://github.com/GPTutor/SuiGPT-frontend